What is the accreditation status of LU College of Pharmacy?

 Is the PCAT required?

 When should I start the application process?

 As soon as possible.
-Applications may be submitted prior to completion of the pre-requisites, but you should plan to complete all pre-requisites by June 30th, 2017 in order to provide final grades to the Admissions Department prior to beginning classes.
+Applications may be submitted prior to completion of the prerequisites, but you should plan to complete all pre-requisites by June before the start of the program in order to provide final grades to the Admissions Department prior to beginning classes.

 How much is tuition?